harmony-one/h/progress/yuriy-menkov.md

 ---

+2025-06-26 Thu: Worked on adding Harmony chain support to the indexer service and graphQL api.
+Set up the indexer deployment.
+Synced with Theo regarding [custom](https://docs.snapshot.box/snapshot-x/protocol/voting-strategies) voting strategies for validators - the working approach seems to be extending the on-chain whitelist strategy contract, with the validator list being stored via a contract method call.

+2025-06-25 Wed: Added support for the Harmony chain to the UI frontend repository.
+Deployed a [demo](https://sx-harmony.web.app/#/explore?p=snapshot-x&n=harmony) version of the frontend.
+Currently, the available functionality is limited to creating new spaces using four strategies.
+Displaying the created spaces requires an indexer and API, which are still being configured and deployed.

-2025-06-24 Tue: Finished deploying Snapshot X contracts on the Harmony chain.
+2025-06-24 Tue: [Finished](https://github.com/harmony-one/sx-evm/blob/main/deployments/harmony.json) deploying Snapshot X contracts on the Harmony chain.
 Currently working on setting up and integrating the remaining services — frontend and backend.

 2025-06-23 Mon: Researched SnapshotX repositories and documentation.
 Checked these two repos: [sx-monorepo](https://github.com/snapshot-labs/sx-monorepo) and [sx-evm](https://github.com/snapshot-labs/sx-evm) to evaluate the possibility of deploying and configuring them on the Harmony side.
 It looks like some interface tweaking will be required, but overall, everything should work out of the box.